Institute of Labor Economics: 'Medicaid Expansion and Mental Health of Spousal Caregivers'

 * * *

 In most western countries, care needs of old age individuals with disability are sustained by the duties performed by family caregivers.
 The informal supply of care by family caregivers reduces the potential of individuals going with unmet needs or being supported by government (Adelman et al, 2014).
 However, the reliance on an informal system of long-term care comes at the cost of significant wellbeing sacrifices by caregivers.
 Caregiving spouses exhibit a unique emotional and financial connection to disabled individuals, and for them providing care might results from a strong intergenerational social norm, and hence might not feel optional.
 The latter calls for potential government policies to protect such caregivers to continue with their caregiving duties.
 Informal caregiving is only sustainable if caregivers are supported, as caregiving limits the independence of caregivers, as well as their ability to maintain dual roles as caregivers and workers.
-Reductions in caregivers labor supply (
+Reductions in caregivers labor supply (Van Houtven et al 2013; Chairi et al 2015) such as temporary or permanent labor market exit (including early retirement) are common adjustments to cope with caregiving duties.
+Work reductions also can take place gradually through reducing hours or foregoing promotions, which also reduces caregiver income and financial wellbeing.
+Impacts of caregiving on work and economic security are especially exacerbated when health insurance benefits are tied to employment.
+Examining this question will be purpose of this paper.

 Medicaid expansion may affect informal family caregivers who are the backbone of the long term supports and services infrastructure.
 19% of Americans are providing unpaid care to an